carlitodp/Face-Recognition/README.md

 To avoid the over-fit phase we introduced early stopping at epoch 10 and will explore stronger regularisation (heavier augmentation, dropout, etc.).
 Future gains may come from swapping in a pre-trained backbone, adding more data, or further hyper-parameter tuning.

+Note:
+- The repo contains an Excel workbook that logs every trial and shows how each hyper-parameter affected loss, distance metrics, and accuracy.
+- More updates are on the way !